What is the 15*15*15 Rule in Mutual Funds?

 There could be cases where you have a higher time frame for your child.

 Hence as a parent, you would have to save Rs 7000/month to fund your child’s education.
-The easy way to do this is by downloading the EduFund app and getting started on your investment journey to fulfil your child’s dreams.
+The easy way to do this is by downloading the EduFund app and getting started on your investment journey to fulfill your child’s dreams.